pbanks74/Python-Projects/README.md

 * [Phonebook](https://github.com/pbanks74/Python-Projects/tree/main/phonebook_app)

 ### Check Files GUI
-Program allows the user to choose transfer all .txt files from one chosen directory to another.
-All files that are moved will be saved in a database.
+Created using Python and tkinter, this program allows the user to choose a source directory and a destination directory.
+All files in the source directory that have been created or modified within the past 24 hours are transfered and saved in a database.

 ### Phonebook
 This program functions as a phonebook for users.
 It saves a contact's name, phone number, and email address in a database and allows the user to update and delete previously stored entries.